Native Plugins

 │ └── lib

 If there are cross-platform source files or CMake configurations in the plugin, these files can be merged into the top-level directory.
-For example: example project
+For details, please refer to the example project.

 {